Learning Space Partitions for Path Planning: A Theoretical Understanding of Space Partitioning

 \subsection{Related Work and Limitations}

 While related to Lipschitz bandits~\cite{magureanu14} and coarse-to-fine deterministic function optimization like DOO and SOO~\cite{munos2014bandits}, our analysis is fundamentally different.
-We have discussed how $f$-dependent region partitioning and a data-driven learning procedure affect the regret bound, which to our knowledge has not been addressed in previous works.
-See Appendix \ref{sec:theorem_remarks} for additional remarks on Theorem~\ref{thm:regret}.
+We have discussed how $f$-dependent region partitioning and a data-driven learning procedure affect the regret bound, which to our knowledge has not been previously addressed.
+See Appendix \ref{sec:theorem_remarks} for further remarks on Theorem~\ref{thm:regret}.

 There is more work to be done to fully understand how LaMCTS works.
 In particular, we did not analyze when to split a node (e.g. how many samples we need to collect before making a decision), or the effect of relearning the space partition.
+We also have not considered stochastic reward functions, where the maximum function value in the sub-region may no longer be the best metric of goodness.
 We leave these to future work.